Oakfield School

 Student Council

-An effective school council structures, which involves the whole school, offer huge benefits to both the community and the individual – here are just a few:
+An effective student council structures, which involves the whole school, offer huge benefits to both the community and the individual – here are just a few:

 • Pupil councils provide a basis for active learning of important life skills, such as speaking and listening skills, teamwork, emotional literacy, problem-solving, moral reasoning skills, self-esteem and self-confidence.